RWTH-E3D/carbonfly/HowToInstall.md

 Install WSL 2 with Ubuntu-20.04 (should also work with Ubuntu-22.04, not tested), see [WSL Documentation - How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install):

+1. `wsl --install`

-1. `wsl --install d Ubuntu-20.04`
+2. `wsl --install -d Ubuntu-20.04`

 <img src="./pics/install_wsl_01.png" alt="install wsl Ubuntu-20.04" width="50%">

-2. Open `Ubuntu 20.04 LTS`, you will see the following console.
+3. Open `Ubuntu 20.04 LTS`, you will see the following console.
 Please set up your WSL, see [Set up a WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password)

 <img src="./pics/install_wsl_02.png" alt="set up wsl Ubuntu-20.04" width="50%">

-3. Once you have finished setting up, you should see the following welcome message:
+4. Once you have finished setting up, you should see the following welcome message:

 <img src="./pics/install_wsl_03.png" alt="finish wsl Ubuntu-20.04" width="50%">